 Veterans Upward Bound links eligible adult veteran learners to resources that lead to higher education enrollment and continuous quality of life

-The Military Service Center provides a place for students to relax and study.
+The Newton Military Family Resource Center provides a place for students to relax and study.
 They also run the Texts for Vets program which accepts and uses textbook donations to provide textbooks to students free of charge.

-As of March 8, 20201, ArmyIgnitED is the portal used by active, guard, and reserve soldiers to register for classes.
+As of March 8, 2021, ArmyIgnitED is the portal used by active, guard, and reserve soldiers to register for classes.
 ArmyIgnitED replaces GoArmyEd, which was shut down February 21, 2021.
-For complete information about the new program, please refer to the Fort Campbell Center page on ArmyIgnitED.
+For complete information about the new program, please refer to the page on ArmyIgnitED.

 The new ArmyIgnitED system has resulted in procedural changes that academic advisors need to be aware of to ensure students follow through to receive Tuition Assistance (TA) funding.
 Here are the basic steps military students will encounter for APSU enrollment: